mainmatter/playbook/src/project-procedure/digital-products/README.md

 detailed functionality without potentially distracting style elements of high-fidelity designs.
 Once functionality is agreed upon by all relevant stakeholders, mockups of the user story can be created.
-Use the foundation as a base to create UI designs, keeping in mind that it's more efficient to design with reusable components rather than creating them from scratch every time.
-We recommend reusing components as often as possible, and if new ones must be created, create them with future reusability in mind.
+Use the foundation as a base to style UI designs, creating components with future reusability in mind.
+As the design grows, reuse components as often as possible to ensure consistency and efficiency in the project.

 Establishing principles and guidelines on how to use components as well as the creation of a UI component library create the basis of a